SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 All chains run with LSST-Y1 Cosmic Shear, EE2 fiducial noised data vector, same nuisance parameter priors (pessimistic IA with NLA, optimistic photo-z and shear calibration).
 The priors for cosmological parameters are the EE2 box boundaries.
 We are only considering wCDM.
 The convergence criterion is given by `R-1 < 0.005`.

-The variables between chains are: masks (scale cuts), the emulators (EE2, COLA, COLA+10, COLA+25, COLA+100, where COLA+X means COLA with X anchors).
+The variables between chains are: masks (scale cuts), the emulators (EE2, Halofit, COLA, COLA+10, COLA+25, COLA+100, where COLA+X means COLA with X anchors).

 The nonlinear emulators are set in the yaml file under the `non_linear_emul` option.
 They are numbered as: